gopinathsjsu/individual-project-shubhadapaithankar/README.md

 ```

-Here is config.properties (We changed the limit to the category com.cmpe202.Essentials)
+Here is config.properties (We changed the limit to the category Essentials)

 ```
 Essentials=300